-The amount of water a plant requires and uses depends on several factors, including plant species and structure; environmental conditions such as light, temperature and humidity; cultural conditions of the soil; and the type of container used.
+Unfortunately there is no hard and fast rule about how often to water a houseplant.
+The amount of water each plant requires for optimal growth depends on several factors, including plant species and structure; environmental conditions such as light, temperature, humidity and air movement; composition of the potting mix; and the type of container used.

-Generally speaking, it's better to water plants from the top than it is to subirrigate.
-Subirrigation is the process of watering plants by placing pots in a shallow amount of water in a tray or saucer, and allowing the soil to draw water up from the bottom via wicking action.
-It's acceptable to periodically water subirrigated plants to leach soluble salts from the potting soil.
+Generally speaking, it is better to water plants from the top than it is to subirrigate, or water from the bottom.
+Subirrigation is the process of watering plants by placing pots in a shallow amount of water in a tray or saucer, and allowing the soil to draw water up from the bottom via a wicking action.
+Subirrigation can lead to an accumulation of excess soluble salts in and on the surface of the soil.
+High salt levels inhibit plant growth by reducing water uptake, restricting root growth, burning foliage, limiting seed germination, and inhibiting flowering.
+If you choose to water from the bottom it is recommended to periodically water from the top down to leach soluble salts from the potting soil.

 Do you have a question?
 Try Ask an Expert!

 Updated Wednesday, October 12, 2016